ghost-fvtt/fxmaster/README.md

 https://gitlab.com/mesfoliesludiques/foundryvtt-fxmaster/-/raw/master/module.json
 If you wish to manually install the module, you must clone or extract it into the Data/modules/fxmaster folder.
 You may do this by cloning the repository.

+## Quick tips

+FXMaster controls are accessible through the magic wand control on the left of the map.
+The Magic hat represents special effects.
+There are a couple built-ins I borrowed from modules from Jules and Ben's or Jinker.
+You should install their module to enjoy plenty more.
+You can add your own as soon as you have a video file.
+When you add one you should resync the dialog, or close and reopen it.
+To cast your Special Effects you can simply click on the canvas.
+You can orient it if you click, drag your cursor to the direction you want to cast it and drop.

 ## API for developpers